What is MyUTHealth?

 Learn More About MyUTHealth

 Your test results will be released to your MyUTHealth account as soon as they are available.
+If you have proxy access to a family member’s MyUTHealth account access to test results may vary.

 Your MyUTHealth information comes directly from your electronic medical record at your doctor’s office.
 Ask your doctor to correct any inaccurate information at your next clinic visit.
 Your health information is reviewed and updated in your electronic medical record each visit.